MeRupamGanguly/interview-preparation/Golang.md

 	defer wg.Done() // Decrement counter when the task is done

-	sem <- struct{}{} // Acquire a slot (semaphore) fmt.Printf("Goroutine %d is starting\n", id)
+	sem <- struct{}{} // Acquire a slot (semaphore) fmt.Printf("Go-Routine %d is starting\n", id)
 	time.Sleep(1 * time.Second) // Simulate work by sleeping for 1 second
-	fmt.Printf("Goroutine %d is finished\n", id)
+	fmt.Printf("Go-Routine %d is finished\n", id)
 	<-sem // Release the slot (semaphore)
 }

 func main() {
 	var wg sync.WaitGroup
 	concurrencyLimit := 5
-	sem := make(chan struct{}, concurrencyLimit) // Semaphore with a limit of 5 concurrent goroutines
+	sem := make(chan struct{}, concurrencyLimit) // Semaphore with a limit of 5 concurrent Go-Routines

-	// Launch 40 goroutines
+	// Launch 40 Go-Routines
 	for i := 1; i <= 40; i++ {
-		wg.Add(1)            // Add a goroutine to the wait group go task(i, sem, &wg) // Start the task as a goroutine }
+		wg.Add(1)            // Add a Go-Routine to the wait group go task(i, sem, &wg) // Start the task as a Go-Routine }

-	wg.Wait() // Wait for all goroutines to complete fmt.Println("All goroutines have finished.")
+	wg.Wait() // Wait for all Go-Routines to complete fmt.Println("All Go-Routines have finished.")
 }
 ```
 # Concurent File Read and Write